-- Mental illness is the second leading cause of disability and premature mortality in the US. - 20 percent of the population experiences a mental illness in a given year. - For about 5 percent of the population, the mental disorder is a severe and persistent mental illness such as schizophrenia, bipolar disorder, or major depression. - Among adolescents aged 15-19, suicide is the second leading cause of death; overall, there are 30,000 suicides in America every year. - Treatment outcomes for people with serious mental illnesses such as bipolar disorder and schizophrenia have higher success rates (60-80 percent) than well-established general medical or surgical treatments for heart disease such as angioplasty.
+- Mental illness, compared with all other diseases, ranks first in terms of causing disability in the U.S. - 20 percent of the population experiences a mental illness in a given year. - For about 5 percent of the population, the mental disorder is a severe and persistent mental illness such as schizophrenia, bipolar disorder, or major depression. - Treatment outcomes for people with serious mental illnesses such as bipolar disorder and schizophrenia have higher success rates (60-80 percent) than well-established general medical or surgical treatments for heart disease such as angioplasty.